Hunger Plan: Plan

 Discussing the plan, Backe noted a "surplus population" in Russia of 20 to 30 million.
-If that population were cut off from food, it could be used for the invading German Army and the German population.
+If that population were cut off from food, that food could be used for the invading German Army and the German population.
 Industrialization had created an urban population of many millions in the Soviet Union.
 Great suffering among the native Soviet population was envisaged, with tens of millions of deaths expected within the first year of the German occupation.
 Carefully planned starvation was to be an integral part of the German campaign, and the German planners believed that the assault on the Soviet Union could not succeed without it.
 According to Gesine Gerhard, German agricultural officials saw the Hunger Plan as a solution to the European food crisis and a method for exterminating the "undesirable" Soviet population.